We accept Medicaid & most insurances. View list

 Job 9: Writing and Editing

 Writing and editing are fields that allow individuals to use their creativity and attention to detail to craft compelling content.
 People with autism often possess exceptional focus and excel in tasks that involve written communication.
-Writers and editors produce written material for various mediums, such as books, articles, websites, and marketing materials.
+Writers and editors produce written material for various media, such as books, articles, websites, and marketing materials.

 Job 10: Animal Care